Author: Dr. Jean-Paul Rodrigue

 - Scale.
 Movements generated by complementarity are occurring at different scales, pending the nature of the activity.
 Scale illustrates how transportation systems are established over local, regional, and global geographies.
 For instance, home-to-work journeys generally have a local or regional scale, while the distribution network of a multinational corporation is most likely to cover several regions of the world.

-Consequently, transport systems consume land, support the relationships between locations on an increasingly global scale.
+Consequently, transport systems have a footprint and support the relationships between locations on an increasingly global scale.
 Over this, transport geography provides a multidisciplinary perspective to understand the complexity of transportation and how space supports and hinders mobility.

 5. Prospects for Transport Geography